The Most Scenic Hike We’ve Ever Done: Colorado’s Blue Lakes

 Plenty of Water

 Be sure to pack extra water and stay hydrated while exploring.
-We love using our insulated water bottles to have ice cold water for the whole day.
+We love adding LMNT’s electrolyte packets to our insulated water bottles to stay hydrated for the whole day.

 Sun Protectant

-Most trails and overlooks in the park are completely exposed so it’s best to bring your favorite sunscreen and wear sun protectant clothing when exploring.
+Weather can be unpredictable on the trail so it’s best to bring your favorite sunscreen and wear sun protectant clothing when hiking.

 First Aid Kit